 Ambulation may be limited secondary to pain and swelling.
 The patient may also report knee instability with ambulation.
 As the condition improves, the range of motion and gait normalize.

 Radiographs (A-P, lateral, and sunrise views) are generally ordered to assess for fractures.
-Stress radiographs are completed with valgus stress at 20 degrees of flexion and can elucidate more severe injury:7
+In the case of a chronic MCL tear, there may be evidence of a calcification of the proximal MCL (Pelligrini-Stieda Syndrome).
+Stress radiograph may be obtained to evaluate for instability.
+Stress radiographs for an MCL injury may be completed with valgus stress at 20 degrees of flexion where the gap help elucidate injury severeity:8

-- > 9.8mm gapping = complete tear of both MCL layers and the posterior oblique ligament
+- > 9.8mm = complete tear of both MCL layers and the posterior oblique ligament

-Others have suggested utilizing the Ottawa knee rules to guide the decision to obtain radiographs in a suspected MCL/LCL injury.
-According to these rules, a radiographic knee series is only indicated if one or more of the five criteria below are met.8
+Others have suggested utilizing the Ottawa knee rules to guide the decision to obtain radiographs in a suspected MCL or LCL injury.
+According to these rules, a radiographic knee series is only indicated if one or more of the five criteria below are met.9

 - Patient age ≥ 55 years